-- 12. BHIL and BHIT were founded by George P. Mitchell. - 13.
-BHIL purchased the Island in 1983 and oversaw real estate development and sales on the Island as well as resort and island operations while advancing stewardship of the Island and its resources. - 14.
+- 12. BHIL purchased Bald Head Island in 1983 and oversaw real estate development and sales on the island as well as resort and island operations while advancing stewardship of the island and its resources. - 13.
 BHIL's mission was, in part, to ensure that the Island was developed in a responsible and sustainable manner to preserve the Island's natural environment.
-The Island is accessible only by boat, and on-island personal transportation is largely restricted to trams, golf carts, and bicycles. - 15.
+It is accessible only by boat, and on-island personal transportation is largely restricted to trams, golf carts, and bicycles. - 14.
 Most persons access the Island via the Ferry Operations, which consist of four passenger ferries that transport passengers between Southport and the Island.
 Once on the Island, most passengers are transported to their on-island destination via the Tram Operations.
-Certain tariffs for ferry tickets include tram service to and from the passenger's on-island destination. - 16.
-BHIT owns the Ferry and Tram Operations and has operated them pursuant to the authority granted by the Certificate since 1995. - 17.
-BHIT leases the ferry terminals and infrastructure in Southport and on the Island from BHIL. - 18.
-BHIL owns and operates the Parking Operations, which are located in the municipality of Southport.
+Certain tariffs for ferry tickets include tram service to and from the passenger's on-island location or destination. - 15.
+BHIT owns the Ferry and Tram Operations and has operated them pursuant to the authority granted by the Certificate since 1995. - 16.
+BHIT leases the ferry terminals and infrastructure in Southport and on the Island from BHIL. - 17.
+BHIL also owns and operates the Parking Operations, which are located in the municipality of Southport.
 Ferry passengers may park their vehicles in the parking lots.
-Different rates are available for annual parking, premium parking, general parking, contractor parking, and employee parking. - 19.
-BHIL also owns and operates the Barge Operations, consisting of a tugboat and roll-on/roll-off barge transporting commercial service vehicles to and from the Island. - 20.
-In the Sub 21 Order, the Commission ordered that the Parking and Barge Operations are subject to the Commission's jurisdiction and regulatory authority.
-The Commission allowed BHIL to continue to operate the Parking and Barge Operations consistent with their existing operation, rates, and services under BHIT's Certificate until otherwise ordered by the Commission.
+Different rates are available for annual parking, premium parking, general parking, contractor parking, and employee parking.

-21. BHIT and BHIL are currently parts of the Estate of George P. Mitchell (the Estate).
-Mr. Mitchell passed away in 2013.
-Almost all operating assets of the Estate have been liquidated, and the proceeds have been distributed to the Cynthia and George Mitchell Foundation and other heirs pursuant to the terms of Mr. Mitchell's will.
+- 18. BHIL also owns and operates a tugboat and roll-on/roll-off barge transporting commercial service vehicles to and from the Island. - 19.
+In its Sub 21 Order, the Commission held that the Parking and Barge Operations were subject to the Commission's jurisdiction and regulatory authority.
+The Commission allowed BHIL to continue to operate the Parking and Barge Operations consistent with their existing operation, rates, and services under BHIT's Certificate until otherwise ordered by the Commission. - 20.
+BHIT and BHIL are currently parts of the Estate of George P. Mitchell (the Estate).
+Mr. Mitchell died in 2013.
+Almost all operating assets of the Estate have been liquidated, and the proceeds have been distributed to the Cynthia and George Mitchell Foundation and other heirs pursuant to the terms of Mr. Mitchell's will. - 21.
 Because of the need to close the Estate, BHIL and BHIT have been planning for a transfer of these assets since Mr. Mitchell's death in 2013.